 Important rules and regulations about living in Prairie Place

 Please make time to review this page and the 2014-2015 University Housing Handbook prior to submitting your housing application.
 The Handbook contains important information about living in University Housing.
-Below is information about some of the key rules and regulations that will be in effect in the Prairie Place community:
+Below is information about some of the key rules and regulations that are in effect in the Prairie Place community:

 - Smoke-free Building – Residents or visiting guests are required to refrain from smoking while inside the residence hall or within 25 feet of the building.